schneikai/squidbox/README.md

 # Prerequisites

-For local development you need to have the squidbox-api Rails project checkout with the Rails server running on localhost:3000.
+For local development you need to have the squidbox-api Rails project checked out with the Rails server running on localhost:3000.

+If you want to try the app on your photo in development, you can use the Expo Go app.
+For this to work though, the Rails server must be accessible for your phone on the local wifi.
+To do this:

+- Find the IP address of your development computer.
+On macOS, you can go to System Preferences > Network and select your active network connection to find your IP address.
+- Set the API URL in the `.env.local` file to `http://<your-ip>:3000/api/v1`
+- Start the Rails server and have it accessible for all local connections via `rails server -b 0.0.0.0`
+- Open the Expo Go app on your phone and run the app

 ## Environment Variables and Secrets